Cool burns: Key to Aboriginal fire management

 Animals know how to protect themselves from fire: ants and snakes go deep down into their nests and burrows, kangaroos find safe spots on rocky outcrops.

-After a fire, if it was cool, the new grass growing after a burn holds the soil together and attracts game for hunting.
+After a fire, if it was cool, new grass is growing only weeks after a burn.
+It holds the soil together and provides a source of food for wombats, wallabies and native birds, and ample of hunting opportunities prior to invasion.
 Brolgas (Australian cranes) eat insects that have been burnt.

 Wallaby, birds and other animals bathe in the cool ash to cleanse themselves, for example to get rid of lice.
 The black coals can also be used as medicine.